-HEALTHCARE FACILITIES - General and specialized hospitals and associated clinics providing health related services and involving the overnight or long term stay of patients.
+HEALTH CARE FACILITIES - General and specialized hospitals and associated clinics providing health related services and involving the overnight or long term stay of patients.

-HOME OCCUPATION, BASIC - An Accessory Use which is an activity, profession, occupation, service, craft, or revenue enhancing hobby conducted by a person on the same premises as the principal place of residence which is clearly subordinate and incidental to the use of the premises for residential purposes.
+HOME OCCUPATION, BASIC - An accessory use which is an activity, profession, service, craft, or revenue-enhancing hobby conducted by a person on the same premises as his/her place of residence which is clearly subordinate and incidental to the use of the premises for residential purposes.
 Basic Home Occupation is defined as a home occupation that has no employees other than a person or person(s) who are residents of the dwelling unit in which the home occupation is conducted.
-There shall be no signs associated with the basic home occupation and shall not occupy more than 20 percent of the livable floor area of the dwelling unit.
-Home occupations may include, but are not limited to, home offices for insurance agents, financial planners, real estate agents, consultants, lawyers, architects, engineers, accountants, or other similar professional services, sewing, tailoring, teaching of music or dance lessons, or tutoring, or other similar uses that do not change the character of the residential neighborhood.
+There shall be no signs associated with the Basic Home Occupation.
+The Basic Home Occupation shall not occupy more than twenty percent (20%) of the livable floor area of the dwelling unit.
+Home occupations may include, but are not limited to, home offices for insurance agents, financial planners, real estate agents, consultants, lawyers, architects, engineers, accountants, or other professional services, sewing, tailoring, teaching of music, dance lessons, or tutoring, or other similar uses that do not change the character of the residential neighborhood.